Nuthatch-Inc/SignalShow-Java/QUICK_START.md

-# Quick Start: Julia Server Auto-Start
+# Quick Start: Julia Server Auto-Start (Desktop Version Prototype)

+**⚠️ PROTOTYPE STATUS**: This document describes an **early prototype** that is **not ready for use or testing**.
+All features described are proposals subject to change.

-## 🎯 What Was Built
+## 🎯 Prototype Implementation

-SignalShow now **automatically starts the Julia backend server** when launched in Nuthatch Desktop!
+This describes the prototype Julia backend server auto-start implementation being explored for SignalShow's **Desktop Version**.

+**Important**:

+- Both the **Web Version** and **Desktop Version** are prototypes in development
+- Neither version is ready for use or testing
+- This documentation describes proposed features subject to change

 ## ✅ What's Working Now